cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 ``[LSUB, SUBSCRIBE, UNSUBSCRIBE]``

-The front end server directs the LSUB to the back end server that has the user's INBOX.
-As such, the back end server may have entries in the subscription database that do not exist on that server.
+The frontend server directs the LSUB to the backend server that has the user's INBOX.
+As such, the backend server may have entries in the subscription database that do not exist on that server.
 The frontend server needs to process the list returned by the backend server and either remove or tag with \\NoSelect the entries which are not currently